city41/smaghetti/README.md

 It is very user friendly and takes loose inspiration from Nintendo's Mario Maker.

-Proper documentation and tutorial videos will come later, but for now some features that are less obvious:
+Proper documentation and tutorial videos will come later, but for now just start playing with it, most people have been able to figure it out.
+If you get stuck, start a discussion here in the repo.
+I always welcome feedback to make things better.

-* keyboard shortcuts, all the toolbar buttons show their shortcut in their tooltip.
-Also you can focus certain entities in the palete on the left side using numbers 1 through 9. ctrl/cmnd-z undoes, and ctrl/cmnd-shift-z redoes.
-* Hold the space bar then click and drag on the canvas to pan it around
-* Press + and - to zoom in and out
-* drag and select entities, then move them.
-* select a single entity to edit details about it.
-Only some entities support this, try the question block.

 ## License